 • 4/5

-Hunter Wetlands National Park - 2hrs from Sydney
+Hunter Wetlands National Park, 2hrs from Sydney

 View this post on Instagram

-A post shared by Jennah Haddock (@jenjenjennah) on
+A post shared by Husain Alqaffas (@qaffasy)

 Did you know?
 Many visitors say spring is the best time to visit – delicate cream-covered flowers adorn the mangroves at this time of year.